This article is an opinion article, which reflects our collective experience.

 Whilst public organisations are front-page headlines in the media over data breaches, many questions are asked by the press over “who is to blame”!

-In the five years since the EU GDPR came into force, data protection awareness has undoubtedly improved.
+Data protection awareness has undoubtedly improved in the five years since the EU GDPR came into force.
 However, human error will always be a factor.

 During the pandemic working from home, in our experience, appeared to give the green light to reduced security, with organisations running highly confidential work processes from personal IT equipment, circumventing previously honed policies and procedures in the name of necessity.